 Recent macroeconomic events, including the outbreak of COVID-19, inflation, and geopolitical matters, have increased operating costs and could increase production costs or result in delays in customer contracting or the availability of equipment necessary for the deployment of our target customers' planned PLTE projects.
 The Company continues to closely monitor these risks.
 Although difficult to quantify, the Company believes the current macroeconomic environment, including inflation, may have an adverse effect on the Company's target customers' businesses, which may harm the Company's commercialization efforts and negatively impact the Company's revenues and liquidity.
-If the Company is not able to control its higher operating costs or if the Company's commercialization efforts are slowed or negatively impacted, continued periods of high inflation could have a material adverse effect on the Company's business, operating results and financial condition.
+If the Company is not able to control its higher operating costs or if the Company's business, operating results and financial condition.